carwilki/hydrospanner/README.md

 > "Horizontal boosters.
 Alluvial dampers?
 Ow!
 That's not it, bring me the
 > Hydrospanner.
-I don't know how we're going to get out of this one." [_citation needed_]
+I don't know how we're going to get out of this one." -[He who shot first](http://en.wikipedia.org/wiki/Han_shot_first)

 ## Introduction and Design Philosophy